finnhacks42/ralph-robot/README.md

 Congratulations.
 Your Hardware is ready to go!

 ### Code
-Download the arduino IDE from https://www.arduino.cc/en/Main/Software
+1. Download the arduino IDE from https://www.arduino.cc/en/Main/Software
+2. Download the NewPing library from https://github.com/PaulStoffregen/NewPing